MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 If a filter has a dot (".") prefixing the **host** then only exact **host** matches are filtered.
 For example:

-- "contoso.com" (no dot) will match "contoso.com", "www.contoso.com", and "sub.www.contoso.com"
+- "contoso.com" (no dot) matches "contoso.com", "www.contoso.com", and "sub.www.contoso.com"
-- ".www.contoso.com" (with a dot prefix) will only match "www.contoso.com"
+- ".www.contoso.com" (with a dot prefix) only matches "www.contoso.com"

 You can use either a standard or custom **schema**.
 Supported standard schemas include: